Regina King Dazzles In A Pink Sparkly Dress For The 2020 Academy Awards

 Regina King looked regal as she graced the red carpet for the 92nd annual Oscars.

-The Watchmen actress stunned in a custom pink, sparkly gown by Versace.
-Her gown has one strap on her right side and is strapless on the other side.
-King’s dress fits tightly on her toned physique and is covered in silver and pink decals.
-The dress then moves down to King’s body and expands to a long, flowy train that stops past her feet.
-The back of the gown shows that King’s strap is expanded across her chest and back, per Essence.
+The Watchmen actress stunned in a custom sparkly pink gown by Versace.
+Her gown had one strap on her right side and was strapless on the other side.
+King’s dress fit tightly on her toned physique and was covered in silver and pink decals.
+The dress moved down to King’s body and expanded to a long, flowing train that stopped past her feet.
+The back of the gown showed that King’s strap was expanded across her chest and back, per Essence.

 King’s hair and makeup also looked amazing for her night at the annual event.
-She is seen wearing her black hair in a short cut for the night’s look.
-The cut is styled in a deep part that on the right side of King’s head.
-She also went with a soft makeup look that paired well with her powder pink gown.
-King added eyeliner, faux eyelashes and a sparkly pink lipstick to add more pizazz to her makeup look.
+She wore her black hair in a short cut for the night’s look.
+The cut was styled in a deep part on the right side of her head.
+King went with a soft makeup look that paired well with her powder pink gown.
+King added eyeliner, faux eyelashes, and a sparkly pink lipstick to add more pizazz to her makeup look.

 As for accessories, King decided to have fun with her jewelry for the night.
-The actress donned several sparkling rings on one hand, which are seen in several of her red carpet photos.
-The Poetic Justice actress also wore a silver bracelet that is covered in diamonds.
+The actress donned several sparkling rings on one hand, which were seen in several of her red carpet photos.
+The Poetic Justice actress also wore a silver bracelet covered in diamonds.

 King’s stylists, Wayman + Miciah, posted her look on their Instagram page.
 The look was a favorite among their fans, who felt that they did an amazing job ensuring their client was serving a stylish outfit for the evening.